 That’s why I founded the GaGa Sisterhood.
 I wanted inspiration and reassurance from other grandmas that all the joys and challenges I was experiencing in my new role were “normal.”

 I love hanging out with other grandmas—they’re creative, fun and energetic.
-Over the past twelve years, I’ve had the pleasure of meeting hundreds of grandmas who share the same passion for their grandchildren as I do.
+Over the past thirteen years, I’ve had the pleasure of meeting hundreds of grandmas who share the same passion for their grandchildren as I do.
 They’ve inspired me with their creative energy and motivated me to delve deeper into understanding this fascinating time in our lives.

 I write about my experiences and observations of grandparenting in this blog and in my monthly newsletter —the GaGazine.
 I also write for the Huffington Post and Parenting on the Peninsula, a monthly newspaper featuring my column: The Go-To Grandma.

 In September 2012, I published a practical guide for grandmothers and moms: When Being a Grandma Isn’t so Grand: 4 Keys To L.O.V.E.
 Your Grandchild’s Parents.
 The paperback is available on Amazon.
 The ebook is available on Barnes & Noble.

 I’m also a contributor to two anthologies: The ART of Grandparenting and Wondrous Child.
 The ART of Grandparenting is a funny, touching, informative collection of essays, stories, and tips by 20 grandparent authors.
 In my chapter, How to Become a Go-To Grandma, I’ve written seven strategies for developing lifelong meaningful relationships with our children and grandchildren.